Learning to Answer from Correct Demonstrations: Proofs from

 \item \textbf{Adversarial hypotheses.} For each $i\ge 2$, require that $0\in\sigma_i(x)$ for all $x\in\cX$.
 Moreover, for each $t\in\{1,\dots,q\}$ we designate a \emph{pair} of hypotheses, $\sigma_{2t},\sigma_{2t+1}$, that both exclude label $1$ at coordinate $t$:

 For all other coordinates $x\neq t$, these hypotheses include both labels, e.g.,

 If $(d-1$ is odd, then there is one remaining index pairing.
-In that case, define $\sigma_d(x)=\{0,1\}$ for all $x\in\cX$. \end{itemize} Thus $\cS$ has size exactly $d$, uses $2q\le d-1$ adversarial hypotheses to plant two ``anti--$1$'' voters at each coordinate $t\in\cX$, and possibly one additional ``neutral'' hypothesis if $d-1$ is odd.
+In that case, define $\sigma_d(x)=\{0,1\}$ for all $x\in\cX$. \end{itemize} Thus $\cR$ has size exactly $d$, uses $2q\le d-1$ adversarial hypotheses to plant two ``anti--$1$'' voters at each coordinate $t\in\cX$, and possibly one additional ``neutral'' hypothesis if $d-1$ is odd.
 We are now ready to show the online lower bound.

-\begin{theorem}[Online Lower Bounds for \MI and \Majority] For every $d$, there exists a hypothesis class $\cS\subseteq (2^\cY)^\cX$ with $|\cS|=d, |\cX|=\lfloor (d-1)/2\rfloor$ and $|\cY|=2$ such that both the rules make $|\cX|$ mistakes (i.e., a mistake on every round). \end{theorem} \begin{proof}[Proof of \Cref{thm:online-failiure-MI-majority}] Note that it suffices to show the lower bound of simply the $\Majority$ rule, which also implies the lower bound on $\MI$.
-Consider the hypothesis class $\cS$ constructed above, and let the ground truth be $\sigma_*=\sigma_1$.
+\begin{proof}[Proof of \Cref{thm:online-majority}, Lower Bound] Note that it suffices to show the lower bound of simply the $\Majority$ rule, which also implies the lower bound on $\MI$.
+Consider the hypothesis class $\cR$ constructed above, and let the ground truth be $\rexp=r_1$.
 Present the sequence of instances $x_t=t$ for $t=1,\dots,q=|\cX|$.
 Then $y_t=1$ for all $t$ under $\sigma_*$.

-At each round $t$, the version space $V_{t-1}$ contains $\sigma_1$ together with all adversarial hypotheses that have not yet been eliminated.
-By construction, every adversarial hypothesis other than $\sigma_1$ always includes $0$, while at coordinate $t$ at least two of them exclude $1$.
+At each round $t$, the version space $K_{t-1}$ contains $r_1$ together with all adversarial hypotheses that have not yet been eliminated.
+By construction, every adversarial hypothesis other than $r_1$ always includes $0$, while at coordinate $t$ at least two of them exclude $1$.
 Hence